 This content type is used to apply data compression to a message.
-This content type does not provide authentication, message integrity, non-repudiation, or data confidentiality, and is only used to reduce message size.
+This content type does not provide authentication, message integrity, non-repudiation, or data confidentiality, and is only used to reduce the message's size.

-See section 3.6 for further guidance on the use of this type in conjunction with other CMS types.
+Ramsdell & Turner Standards Track [Page 11] See Section 3.6 for further guidance on the use of this type in conjunction with other CMS types.